 Staff told us that because the house was some distance away from the main David Lewis Centre and was located in the community the usual response in a medical emergency would be to dial 999 and to use local hospital services.
-Since there was only one person on duty in the home at night this would mean that if a person was admitted to hospital they would have to do so unaccompanied by staff.
+Since there was only one person on duty in the home at night this would mean that if a person was admitted to hospital they might have to do so unaccompanied by staff.
+However the service could supply a patient passport for each person which would provide hospital staff with key information.
 Otherwise staff told us that they always had the backup of the staff at the main David Lewis Centre site who were available to give advice by telephone including in an emergency.